 I love using this adjustable measuring cup (affiliate link) for thick foods like mayo (also great for peanut butter!).
 You can see if there are any air pockets in the side and it's easy to push the mayo out of the cup without having to scrape any off the sides.

-4. Finally, add in the shredded chicken, cranberries, onion, celery and parsley.
+4. Finally, add in the shredded (or chopped) chicken, cranberries, onion, celery and parsley.
 Stir everything together to combine evenly with the dressing.
 Taste the salad and adjust the seasoning if needed.

 Tips and tricks